 - Overview: Find your most recent open, closed, and muted violations.

-- Issues and activity: Review your most recent issues, incidents, and anomalies.
+- Issues & activity: Review your most recent issues, incidents, and anomalies.

-- Alert conditions (policies): Create new policies to group related conditions together.
-Also, lists the policies where your conditions are created and organized.
+- Alert policies: Create new policies to group related conditions together.
+Also, list the policies where your conditions are created and organized.

 Use the correlate features to define your data sources and to review and configure the logic that groups your incidents.